 AVT is committed to ensuring that all judgements made by Assessors against the same competency standards are consistent.
 Assessors will examine the evidence that students present and then make a judgement on that evidence which will be either:

 An assessor will advise a student what they can do if they receive a NYC for an assessment task.
 If deemed NYC in the initial assessment, the student is allowed a second attempt.
-However, if deemed NYC in the second attempt, the student will be required to re-enrol and pay the applicable fees for their RPL application to be reassessed.
 Students should contact their assessor if there are any concerns.

 AVT recognises the AQF qualifications and Statements of Attainment issued by other Registered Training Organisations (RTOs).
 This is commonly referred to as Mutual Recognition or Credit Transfer.
 Mutual recognition is applicable when a Statement of Attainment or qualification provided by a student has the same national competency codes as those that form part of the training and assessment program within which the student is enrolled or is intending to enrol.
 With Mutual Recognition students are not required to undertake learning in the unit/s again, the student is exempt.